bitshifter/glam-rs/README.md

 ### Feature gates

-* `packed-vec3` - disable using SIMD types for `Vec3` and `Mat3` storage.
-This
-  avoids wasting space due to 16 byte alignment at the cost of some performance.
 * `scalar-math` - compiles with SIMD support disabled
 * `glam-assert` - adds assertions which check the validity of parameters passed to `glam` to help catch runtime errors